 In Southeast Asia, the Department's first priority is working together with our allies and partners to develop the most effective mix of capabilities to provide credible maritime defenses and patrol capabilities.
-At the Shangri-La Dialogue on May 30, 2015, Secretary
+At the Shangri-La Dialogue on May 30, 2015, Secretary Carter announced the Southeast Asia Maritime Security Initiative, a new effort to work together with our allies and partners in Southeast Asia to build greater regional capacity to address a range of maritime challenges.110 As part of this initiative, DoD, in

-96 Department of Defense, Asia-Pacific Maritime Security Strategy, undated but released August 2015, pp. 23, 24.
+109 Department of Defense, Asia-Pacific Maritime Security Strategy, undated but released August 2015, pp. 23, 24.
 For details on some of these joint exercises, see pp. 24-25.